 During subsequent years, the Collaborative established itself as an advocate for the uninsured, began forming committees to meet member identified needs and initiated programming to address emerging needs (i.e. advocacy workshops, emergency/disaster preparedness technical assistance and capacity building training).
 Currently TBHC maintains three committees (Advocacy, Health Equity and Wellness), coordinates three key initiatives (Achieving Oral Health Equity in Tampa Bay, Cultural and Linguistic Competency Cohort and JUMP Capacity Building Initiative) and serves as the fiscal agent for a group of employee wellness professionals, the Wellness Council of Tampa Bay.

 Periodically, the Collaborative assists with collaborative projects, facilitates and participates in community assessment activities to help identify and ensure current community needs are being addressed, and convenes community forums to explore trending issues.
-TBHC is staffed by a full-time Executive Director, Program Manager and Program Coordinator.
-Support for special projects and additional activities are augmented by a cadre of consultants specializing in areas such as program evaluation and marketing and branding.
+TBHC is staffed by a full-time Chief Executive Officer and a Chief Development Officer.
+Additional support for special projects and additional activities are augmented by a cadre of consultants specializing in areas such as program evaluation and fund development.